BITNULLS/storybook/backend/api.md

 - `detail_description`: Description of action.
 - `book_id`: A book number.
 - `action_id`: A user action.
 - `action_start`: A epoch time of when action started.
+(In format YYYY-MM-DD HH:MM:SS)
 - `action_stop`: A epoch time of when action stopped.
+(In format YYYY-MM-DD HH:MM:SS)

 ### Returns